MicrosoftDocs/Viva/Viva/insights/advanced/analyst/how-to-build-an-employee-retention-model.md

 ### 4. Tune the hyperparameters of the model

 The final step is to tune the parameters of the random forest model to find the optimal values of the hyperparameters that maximize the performance and accuracy of the model.
-Hyperparameters are the parameters that are not learned by the model, but are set by the user before the training process.
+Hyperparameters are the parameters that aren't learned by the model, but are set by the user before the training process.

 Some of the hyperparameters of the random forest model are: